FreshOceans/AnagramJS.github.io/README.md

 After a break, and then some research on Stackoverflow I found the answer.
 I created a watch conditional for the data-bind to handle the randomizing.
 I was partly right in that I needed an if/else statement, but what I learned was that I also needed a watch for the variable.

+After a couple days away from this project, I came back after learning new ideas in AngularJS and tackled this problem a different way, I redid the entire js file and it works perfectly now.
+Clean, concise, and coherent.

 I originally had used npm to install a AngularJS project through its website instructions, but after some time was not ready to use components nor did I think it was necessary for this simple project.
 I decided to go back to basics with:
 * index.html
 * app.js